Seremban 2

 Seremban 2 is a planned satellite town located about four kilometers southeast of downtown Seremban in Seremban District, Negeri Sembilan, Malaysia.
+It also borders the suburban areas of Bandar Sri Sendayan to its west and Mambau to its south.

-Located west of the North-South Expressway's EXIT 218 Seremban, Seremban 2 is built on a former oil palm plantation site.
+Located west of the North-South Expressway's EXIT 218, the township is built on a former oil palm plantation site.
 It was established to relocate the administrative, business and education services in Negeri Sembilan away from the capital.
-Several shopping malls have been opened in Seremban 2, such as ÆON, Tesco, Mydin, S2 Mall & NSK Trade City.
+Several shopping malls have been opened in Seremban 2, such as ÆON, CarePlus Mall, Lotus's, Mydin and NSK Trade City.

 Seremban 2 covers over 2300 acre of land, including the Seremban District Administrative Complex, the Seremban Court Complex, the Seremban District Police Headquarters and the Fire and Rescue Department Headquarters NSW.
 S2 Heights, part of Seremban 2 covers over 1500 acre which made the total area of Seremban 2 to 3800 acre.